CronCats/docs/content/docs/agent-changelog.md

 ## 1.6.3.
 CLI Features & Config

 Updates:
-- Added new CLI command croncat daemon, see README.md for details
+- Added new CLI command CronCat daemon, see README.md for details
 - Added configurations for RPCs, see README.md for details
 - Fixed slack provider for .env variables